mathesar-foundation/mathesar-wiki/design/specs/table_inspector.md

 ## Context

-The table inspector is a tool used to inspect individual components of a table, such as columns, rows, and cells, to retrieve information and configuration options for each component.
+Using the table inspector, users can access information and configuration options for each individual table component, including columns, rows, and cells.

 ### Design Goals

-- Provide easy access to table configurations.
+- Provide easy access to table component configurations.
 - Make features easier to discover.

 ## Enabling the Table Inspector